Will Disk Clone Erase Data on the Target Drive?

 PAGE CONTENT:

 In data management, disk cloning is a must-have tool for those who want to protect their digital assets or improve their storage system.
-In the joy of making a copy of one's disk, one question stays with people: Does disk cloning mean that the data on the target drive will be lost?
+In the joy of making a copy of one's disk, one question stays with people: will disk clone erase data on the target drive?
 This detailed guide will discuss and understand the complicated world of disk cloning.

 will disk clone erase data on the target drive